 Loneliness and isolation are two key challenges.

 We hadn’t seen COVID-19 coming.
 However, as part of our work, we felt it was important to develop a brief guidebook with engagement ideas that can help people stay connected and feel supported during physical distancing.
-We worked with Happy City to put together engagement ideas for housing operators and residents of multi-unit buildings during the COVID-19 pandemic.
+We worked with Happy Cities to put together engagement ideas for housing operators and residents of multi-unit buildings during the COVID-19 pandemic.

 How to plan activities